Diabates insulin

 This can be because your pancreas doesn’t produce any insulin, or not enough insulin, to help the glucose enter your body’s cells – or the insulin that is produced does not work properly (known as insulin resistance).

-What is the difference between Type 1 & Type 2 diabetes?
+What is the difference between type 1 & type 2 diabetes?

 Type 1 is characterised by insulin deficiency.

-If you have Type 1 diabetes, you can’t make any insulin.
+If you have type 1 diabetes, you can’t make any insulin.
 Injected insulin is used to replace the deficiency.
-It is therefore known as insulindependent diabetes mellitus (IDDM).
+It is therefore known as insulin dependent diabetes mellitus (IDDM).

 Type 1 diabetes can develop quickly over weeks or even days.